-The internet is a cesspool of god awful nutrition advice.
+The internet is a cesspool of contradictory nutrition advice.
 Some of this terrible information is delivered in such a way that makes it seem legitimate and can fool even the most intelligent among us.
 I created this guide as a resource to help cut through the hype you see in media headlines and on your Facebook feed.
-If you see an article/book/talk/product from one of the sources below please proceed with caution as it may be a load of nonsensical, pseudoscientific rubbish (especially if it's from The Food Babe).
+If you see an article/book/talk/product from one of the sources below please proceed with caution as it may be a load of rubbish (especially if it's from The Food Babe).

 To land a spot on this list, a significant portion of the dietary information provided by the source must be scientifically erroneous or misleading.
-Some of these sources fall into the category of "quacks, frauds, and charlatans" and while others are in the "questionable" category.
+Some of these sources fall into the category of "quacks, frauds, and charlatans" and while others produce content of variable quality and are in the "questionable" category.
 The common pitfalls I've seen in these sources can be grouped into these general categories:

 Cherry-picking sources that agree with their beliefs while ignoring those that don't (i.e., not interpreting data within the full context of what is known about a given topic).

 Over-extrapolating study results (i.e., stating that findings from an animal trial apply directly to humans).

-Overall, the theme of this list are people who have misconstrued nutritional science.
+Overall, the theme of this list are those who have consistently misconstrued one or more aspects of nutritional science.
 In my opinion, the sources below meet one or more of these criteria.

 Some of you are bound to see people on here that you consider to be good resources or may even like.
-Their appearance on this list does not mean everything they have ever published is erroneous, simply that they have also published too much unsound material to be considered a reliable nutrition information source as defined in my Good Nutrition Sources post.
+Their appearance on this list does not mean everything they have ever published is erroneous, simply that they have also published too much unsound material to be considered a general reliable nutrition information source as defined in my Good Nutrition Sources post.

 How to Fact Check a Source